Khasi language: Gender

 Though there are several counterexamples, Rabel says that there is some semantic regularity in the assignment of gender for the following semantic classes:

 The matrilineal aspect of the society can also be observed in the general gender assignment, where so, all central and primary resources associated with day-to-day activities are signified as Feminine; whereas Masculine signifies the secondary, the dependent or the insignificant.

+Note: However do note that there are no such universal rules for gender assignment of nouns in Khasi.
+There are a lot of exceptions and one such is syntiew (flower) which is stereotypically considered feminine but is accompanied with masculine gender signifier "u" i.e. u syntiew.
+This gender assignment to nouns is highly depended on what the native speakers assign the noun which they all naturally agree upon but which can vary sometimes like according to the mood or tone.

 Classifiers

 Khasi has a classifier system, apparently used only with numerals.
 Between the numeral and noun, the classifier tylli is used for non-humans, and the classifier ngut is used for humans, e.g.

 Adjectives

 There is some controversy about whether Khasi has a class of adjectives.
 Roberts cites examples like the following:

 In nearly all instances of attributive adjectives, the apparent adjective has the prefix /ba-/, which seems to be a relativiser.
 There are, however, a few adjectives without the /ba-/ prefix:

 When the adjective is the main predicate, it may appear without any verb 'be':

 In this environment, the adjective is preceded by an agreement marker, like a verb.
 Thus it may be that Khasi does not have a separate part of speech for adjectives, but that they are a subtype of verb.